aahmadf123/DeepFlyer/README.md

 DeepFlyer implements **direct reinforcement learning control** for drones using **PX4-ROS-COM** as the primary communication protocol.
 Unlike traditional approaches that use RL to tune PID controllers, our approach directly outputs control commands to the drone, providing greater flexibility and performance.

-### MVP Flight Trajectory
+### Flight Trajectory
-The Minimum Viable Product demonstrates:
+The current system demonstrates:
 1. **Takeoff** from Point A to 0.8m altitude
 2. **360° scan** to detect hoops using ZED Mini + YOLO11
 3. **Navigate** toward single detected hoop